ballerburg9005/wget-2-zim/README.md

 If you get the error "convert: command not found" or "zimwriterfs: command not found" it means that you did not install the necessary dependencies as instructed in the "how to use" section.

 If you look at the steps 1-3 in "running on Ubuntu" section, you can see what the exact commands for a proper installation should look like.
-However, you have to understand that the first step (#1) will only work on Ubuntu and Debian-alike systems, since "apt" is a specific package manager, and it differs between Linux distributions.
-Thus please adapt step #1 appropriately.
+However, you have to understand that the first ans second step (#1, #2) will only work on Ubuntu and Debian-alike systems, since "apt" is a specific package manager, and it differs between Linux distributions.
+Thus please adapt step #1 and #2 appropriately.

 Another problem that might happen is, that zimwriterfs complains about "--illustration" option being unknown (or some other option).
 This is because you are using an outdated version of zim-tools.
 Please uninstall it and build zim-tools by hand.